pixelbar/pixelbar-pyLedcontroller/README.md

 options:
-  -h, --help   show this help message and exit
-  --port PORT  the serial port to connect with, defaults to /dev/tty.usbserial --baud BAUD  the serial communication speed, defaults to 9600
+  -h, --help   show this help message and exit --device DEVICE  the serial device to connect with, defaults to /dev/tty.usbserial --baud BAUD  the serial communication speed, defaults to 9600

 Either 1 or 4 colors can be specified.
 If 1 color is specified, the same color is used for all 4 groups.